josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🗝️_illusion_of_caldicott_compliance.md

 This is not rhetorical decoration.
 Naming patriarchy matters because it reframes accountability: the problem is not the woman’s behaviour but the men, institutions, and data systems that produce, exploit, and monetise those traces.
 Resist attempts to collapse context into shorthand moral judgments.

+By refusing to collapse women and children into the oppressive folds of the patriarchy's own logic, we grant a sexual agency which their abusers and groomers hate.

+*Give them that agency.
+Piss off a rapist or two (at least).
+You'll feel better.*

 ---

 ## 🛡️ Grooming by proxy, whistleblowing, and protecting allies